muqiuhan/muqiuhan.github.io/source/_posts/Building-custom-fibers-library-in-FSharp.md

 1. Finite state machines - this variant is usually faster and can be encoded manually (example of such case is Akka actors), but for a human eye it usually doesn't really read as a sequential step-by-step program execution, unless it has some support from the compiler itself (see: C# and Rust).
 2. Monadic sequencing via bind/flatMap operator, which is very popular in functional languages.
 While we cover it in more details in the rest of this blog post, for now it's enough to say that it's a way to chain callback-based behaviors together in a way, that resembles standard sequential code.

-For sure one of the advantages of stackful coroutines is that they're _mono-colored_: you can yield/continue coroutine execution from within any other function, while in the stackless variant splits your world into _two-colored_ functions - synchronous and **async**hronous - where async one can be only called and yielded safely (without blocking underlying OS thread) from within another async function.
+For sure one of the advantages of stackful coroutines is that they're _mono-colored_: you can yield/continue coroutine execution from within any other function, while in the stackless variant splits your world into _two-colored_ functions - synchronous and asynchronous - where async one can be only called and yielded safely (without blocking underlying OS thread) from within another async function.

 ### Eager vs lazy fibers

 We already mentioned two important events in fiber execution life cycle - starting and parking.
 Here I briefly discuss about different design decisions on when to start a fiber execution.

-**Eager** execution means, that fiber is started automatically after its creation.
+Eager execution means, that fiber is started automatically after its creation.
 An example of such are Scala `Future[A]` and JavaScript `Promise`.
 Since execution process starts right away, we're willingly resign from a certain degree of control over how or when to execute given fiber.
 Usually this is solved by wrapping a fiber creation into another function or lambda.

-**Lazy** execution is much more common and preferred way of work, as it allows us to separate place where we want to define our asynchronous sequence of steps from the place, where the execution details are defined.
+Lazy execution is much more common and preferred way of work, as it allows us to separate place where we want to define our asynchronous sequence of steps from the place, where the execution details are defined.
 It's used in C# TPL as well as pretty much in all functional languages implementations (excluding Scala futures mentioned earlier).

 ### Interruption

-There are also few decisions regarding premature escaping the fiber execution, also known as interruption/cancelation: one of them requires passing special object - a **token** - between method calls and explicit checking for its completion.
+There are also few decisions regarding premature escaping the fiber execution, also known as interruption/cancelation: one of them requires passing special object - a token - between method calls and explicit checking for its completion.
 It is how C# Tasks work.
 However putting such requirement onto the API user can be cumbersome and error-prone option.
 Therefore pretty much every other coroutine library either allows to direcly interrupt a fiber or (like in case of F# Async) passes cancelation tokens and check if they were triggered under the hood.

 ## Implementation